 Do ping pong paddles make a difference?

-Most professionals have made a clear statement that getting the right mix of paddle assortment can lead to better performance while playing and the truth is that yes, they are right.
+Most professionals have made a clear statement that getting the right mix of paddle assortment can lead to better performance while playing, and the truth is that yes, they are right.

 Various accessories to the racket have varied impact on how the game might pan out.
-With the right settings, you can have a more effective and dominant paddle to that of your opponent.
+With the correct settings, you can have a more effective and dominant paddle to that of your opponent.
 Getting the right rubber and sponge that works well with your playing techniques ensures that each move you play goes just as you planned or better.